Ajudhiya Nath Khosla

 was an Indian engineer and politician.
-He was the Chairman of the Central Waterways Irrigation and Navigation Commission of India.
+He was the Founding Chairman of Central Water Commission, formerly called the Central Waterways Irrigation and Navigation Commission of India.

 Khosla was born in Jalandhar, and worked as Vice Chancellor of the University of Roorkee from 1954 to 1959.

 He was awarded the Padma Bhushan in 1954 and the Padma Vibhushan in 1977.
 He was nominated as member of the Rajya Sabha, the upper house of the Indian Parliament in 1958, but resigned in 1959 and joined the Planning Commission.
 He was the Governor of Odisha from September 1962 to August 1966 and again from September 1966 to January 1968.
 He was the president of Indian National Science Academy from 1961-62.

 Education

 Born in Jalandhar district of Punjab, he took up his early education there.
 After passing the matriculation in 1908 he took his BA with honours from D.A.V.
 College, Lahore, in 1912.
 He then joined the Thomason College of Civil Engineering (now IIT Roorkee) in 1913 and passed out in 1916 as a civil engineer.